 How to experience it: Spot quolls alongside researchers on a two-day behind-the-scenes tour.

 Where: Healesville Sanctuary, a one-hour and 10-minute drive from Melbourne

-The platypus is perhaps the most wonderfully weird animal that nature has to offer – so you won’t want to miss a chance to experience these illusive little water babies.
-Just over an hours’ drive from the Melbourne (through the stunning Yarra Valley wine region), you can play with a platypus during this exclusive close-up encounter at the Victoria Zoos’ Healesville Sanctuary.
+The platypus is perhaps the most wonderfully weird animal that nature has to offer – so you won’t want to miss a chance to experience these elusive little water babies.
+Just over a one-hour drive from Melbourne (through the stunning Yarra Valley wine region), you can see a platypus at play during an exclusive close-up encounter at the Victoria Zoos’ Healesville Sanctuary.

 Where: Australia Zoo, just over an hour drive north of Brisbane on the Sunshine Coast

 Also known as ‘spiny anteaters’, these prickly, slow-moving critters are one of Australia’s most loved unusual native animals.
 The echidna has spines like a porcupine, a beak like a bird, a pouch like a kangaroo and lays eggs like a reptile.
 They're small, solitary mammals so spotting them in the wild can be a bit tough.
 Luckily, you can encounter the echidna, getting up close and personal, at one of Australia’s most respected wildlife parks, Australia Zoo (the famed home of the Irwin family).

 How to experience it: Take part in an interactive, educational experience with one of Australia’s native icons at Australia Zoo.
 This sticky-beaked creature is one of the most interesting animals around, and you’ll never forget this up close encounter.
 They may even sit on your lap so you can hand feed them.
 Crikey!